WebOrigami/docs/src/eg/intro.md

 `eg` accepts strings in single quotes or backticks, but _not_ double quotes.
 The double quotes shown above are parsed by the _shell_, and are necessary because the `bash` shell shown here would otherwise prevent `eg` from seeing the single quotes.

-In the explorable graph paradigm discussed later, anyh function can be treated like a graph, and vice versa.
-This means you can use path syntax as a convenient alternative to specify a string argument to a function:
+In the explorable graph paradigm discussed later, any function can be treated like a graph, and vice versa.
+This means you can use path syntax as a convenient alternative to specify a string argument:

 ```sh
 $ eg greet/Alice
 Hello, Alice.
 ```

 In this path syntax, all path keys after the first slash are implicitly quoted.
+Otherwise, both ways of passing arguments behave the same.

-Regardless of which syntax you use, `eg` lets you write and use a JavaScript function like `greet` from the shell without the function needing to parse command line arguments.
+Regardless of which syntax you use, `eg` lets you write and use a JavaScript function like `greet` from the shell without needing to write code parse command line arguments. `eg` does that for you.

 ## Aside: Loading functions as ES modules